Just updated for 2022.

 “I’m an innovative HR manager with 8 years of experience managing all aspects of the HR function — from recruiting to training to benefits — for Fortune 500 companies.”

-Concisely summarizes diverse background.
+Concisely summarizes a diverse background.

 Tell Me About Yourself Example: Bad